-Once the instrument has started to erase internal flash, do not remove power from the instrument.
+After the instrument has started to erase internal flash, do not remove power from the instrument.
 If you do so, the instrument flash may be corrupted and you will have to run the recovery procedure.
-(See page 46, Firmware upgrade troubleshooting.)
+(See Firmware upgrade troubleshooting.)

 NOTE.
 If power to the instrument is lost before it begins erasing the internal flash, you can restart the firmware upgrade after the instrument reboots.
 If the instrument displays only a blank screen after power is reapplied, see the troubleshooting section for help.
-(See page 46, Firmware upgrade troubleshooting.)
+(See Firmware upgrade troubleshooting.)